WKDSMRT/dbux/README.md

 * Marshalling variants that contain container types
 * Handling message timeouts
 * Handling introspection calls and other generic D-Bus methods
-* Other transports than TCP
+* Other transports than TCP and Unix Domain Sockets
 * Other authentication methods than anonymous

 # Installation